What to do if your home floods and how to prevent flooding.

 Minimising health risks from flooding

-Public Health England has published advice on its website about how to minimise health risks from flooding.
+Public Health England flooding advice has published advice on its website about how to minimise health risks from flooding.

 These risk include serious injury from fast flowing water or hidden dangers under the water, such as missing manhole covers.
 There is also a serious danger posed by carbon monoxide fumes from using generators indoors to dry out buildings.
 The stress and strain of being flooded and cleaning up can also affect people's mental health and wellbeing.